WhoIsJack/DySTrack/README.md

-# DySTrack - Dynamic Sample Tracker
+# DySTrack - Dynamic Sample Tracking

 **DySTrack ("diss track")** is a simple, modular, python-based, open-source **automated feedback microscopy tool** for live tracking of moving samples like